 Wrapping a hot dog in a slice of bacon

-It may seem like an easy task, and it is (!), but I have a method so the entire dog is covered in bacon.
+It is an easy task, but I have a method so the entire dog is covered in bacon.
 Don’t wrap the bacon around the dog, roll the dog in the bacon, at an angle.
 See the pics above and below.

 Bacon wrapped around a hot dog

-A roasted chile güero (a pale pepper) is always served on the side as a garnish.
+A roasted chile güero (a pale yellow pepper) is always served on the side as a garnish.
+It provides a mild heat that complements the richness of the bacon and beans.

 2 Sonoran hot dogs in oval dishes served with pale peppers